 Important things to do in preparation.

-At this point it is possible that your boat has growth on the bottom of it.
+At this point, it is possible that your boat has a growth on the bottom of it.
 If so you are going to want to remove any instance of growth from the hull of the boat.
 Also, make sure you remove any growth from any thru-hull valves and fittings as well.
-Almost every state and province in North America has inspection stations for invasive species and will comb over the hull of your vessel with a fine tooth comb.
-If you fail on of these inspections whether it is your fault or not you will be liable to pay your boat transport company detention and layover fees.
-For a company that uses a specialized trailer like a boat hauler you’re looking at thousands of dollars a day.
+Almost every state and province in North America has inspection stations for invasive species and will comb over the hull of your vessel with a fine-tooth comb.
+If you fail one of these inspections whether it is your fault or not you will be liable to pay your boat transport company detention and layover fees.
+For a company that uses a specialized trailer like a boat hauler, you’re looking at thousands of dollars a day.
 Make sure the boat hull is clean.
 Also now that the boat is out of the water you will again need to take pictures of it from every angle.
-Take both close up photos and a few from each angle that show the entire boat out of the water.
+Take both close-up photos and a few from each angle that show the entire boat out of the water.
 If you’re a private individual these can be used later if needed in case of insurance reasons or putting something that you took off back in the exact place it was before you removed it.
 Now remove all cables from all batteries.
-In many states you are required by law to remove all of the fuel from your tanks.
-Make certain of the laws in the states you will be travelling through.
-Also remove all water from any holding tanks.
+In many states, you are required by law to remove all of the fuel from your tanks.
+Make certain of the laws in the states you will be traveling through.
+Also, remove all water from any holding tanks.
 Properly secure any hatches or entrances on your boat.
-Remove items secured to safety rails like bbq grills, safety buoys, anchors from bow and stern, etc. Also remove anything that is loose like cushions as well as portable electronics located in your cockpit.
+Remove items secured to safety rails like bbq grills, safety buoys, anchors from bow and stern, etc. Also, remove anything that is loose like cushions as well as portable electronics located in your cockpit.

 Primary preparation list:

-- Remove any and all growth from the bottom of boat and tru-hull valves to keep from breaking any laws and avoiding detention time being billed to you by boat transporter.
+- Remove any and all growth from the bottom of the boat and thru-hull valves to keep from breaking any laws and avoiding detention time being billed to you by boat transporter.

-- Take close up photos of your boat from all angles.
-Also take distance pictures to include everything from all angles.
-Make sure date/time option is turned on in camera.
+- Take close-up photos of your boat from all angles.
+Also, take distance pictures to include everything from all angles.
+Make sure the date/time option is turned on in-camera.